Welcome to your Parent and Student 2023-24 Summer Checklist

 Returning 10th-12th grade students will sign up for a 15-minute slot to come to the Hofmann Center for textbook pick up on:

-Sophomores, Juniors, and Seniors must pick a slot through Signup Genius
+Sophomores, Juniors & Seniors must select a pick up time through Signup Genius

-Students must have completed the following before they can pick up their books:
+Students must have completed the following three steps before they can pick up their books:

 1. The online Enrollment Checklist Process through SchoolAdmin